Senyeah/APIEngine/README.md

 Where `<http-method>` is one of `GET`, `POST`, `PUT` or `DELETE`, and `<class-name>` is the name of the PHP class located inside `<file-name>`.

-`<endpoint>` is a URL to an API endpoint which is constructed of multiple _components_, each separated by forward slashes `/`.
+`<endpoint>` is a URL to an API endpoint which is constructed of multiple _components_, each separated by forward slashes `/` (leading and trailing slashes are optional).
 Components can either be fixed strings (like `info`), variables, or optionals.

 #### Variables